mahume/cliri/README.md

 ## About

-CLI application that returns the following API results:
+Cliri (CLI + Siri) is a Command Line Interface application that returns the following API results:

 - [Help](#help) Basic command to run the application
 - [Concerts](#concerts) via the "Bands in Town" API